eecs281staff/search-demo/README.md

 # search-demo

-Sample code used in complexity analysis lecture
+Sample code used in complexity analysis lecture.
+See the public README in docs/ for instructor/student use.